offbynull/offbynull.github.io/docs/data/learn/Kubernetes/input/input.md

 Kinds/Service/Health_TOPIC
 ```

-A service that's headless is one which there is no load balancer forwarding requests to pods / endpoints.
+A headless service is one in which there is no load balancer forwarding requests to pods / endpoints.
 Instead, the domain for the service will resolve a list of ready IPs for the pods (or endpoints) that the service is for.

 ```yaml
 apiVersion: v1